blksmr/tidyjs/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please feel free to submit a Pull Request For a detailed guide, see [documentation](documentation/README.md).